-It never occurred to me that your very existence would be a risk to your dignity and to your self esteem, let alone your safety and very life.
-I am not an idealist who is under the false assumption that racism is a thing of the past…we sometimes live among pure racists who feel justified and proud of their bigotry and hatred but we also live among people who think racism is a distant memory although it is anything but.
+It never occurred to me that your very existence would be a risk to your dignity and to your self esteem, let alone your safety and your very life.
+I am not an idealist who is under the false assumption that racism is a thing of the past.
+We sometimes live among pure racists who feel justified and proud of their bigotry and hatred, but we also live among people who think racism is a distant memory.
+You are well aware that it is anything but.

 It never occurred to me that anyone could simply look at you and automatically deem you a suspect.
-Not of a crime that had just occurred or any specific crime, but of some imaginary crime, that hasn’t even occurred.
-I suppose I may have been naive to think that type of profiling and assumptions were a part of our unpleasant history that is neither noble nor esteemed.
+Not of a crime that had just occurred or of any specific crime, but of some imaginary crime, one that hasn’t even occurred.
+I suppose I may have been naive to think that type of profiling and those kinds of assumptions were a part of our history that is neither noble nor esteemed.
 But, yes, I did think that the rush-to-judgment lynching of black males (both literally and figuratively) was not something you would ever have to imagine, or fear.

-It never occurred to me that your mere existence would instill fear or hatred or anger or frustration in others, people who know nothing about you and your gifts and your talents and your character.
-I suppose those were lofty aspirations that I held for you (and for others); that your accomplishments and personality and talents would speak for themselves, and would speak for your personal worth and value.
+It never occurred to me that your mere existence would instill fear or hatred or anger or frustration in people who know nothing about you, your gifts, your talents, and your character.
+I suppose those were lofty aspirations that I held for you (and for others); that your accomplishments and personality and talents would speak for themselves.
+I thought that those were the things that would speak to your personal worth and value.

 It never occurred to me that if someone follows you and tracks you down because of their mindset — not your actions — that you have few, if any options to ensure your safety, or your very life.
 It doesn’t appear as though self-defense is a choice that applies to you.
 And it doesn’t seem like your safety is anyone else’s concern, and you might have to make a split-second decision that won’t cost you your life or your freedom.

-It never occurred to me that a 17-year-old boy in Florida would make me realize this reality that is tragic and disheartening, to say the least…but he has.
+It never occurred to me that a 17-year-old boy in Florida would make me realize this reality that is tragic and disheartening…but he has.

 It never occurred to me that when I look at you and see Trayvon Martin, that’s not completely a bad thing.
 Because I see his value and his worth and his gifts, just as I see them in you.
 At the same time, when I see Trayvon Martin in you, I also worry and fear for your safety.